agomlabs/psikit/README.md

 ```
 Feel free to modify the citation format according to your requirements.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit pull requests with your improvements.

 ## About Us
 **AgomLabs** is an open-source organization dedicated to developing cutting-edge, free, and open-source technologies for people and developers.
 At AgomLabs, our mission is to build scalable and cost-effective solutions that empower the community and drive technological innovation.
 We also develop specialized technologies for large businesses.